 - Appel, Jagdish Bhagwati, or Human Rights Fellowship, or Center for Public Research and Leadership (CPRL) Award Essays (Optional)

-For additional information on the Human Rights and Appel Fellowships, visit Tuition, Fees, and Financial Aid.
-If you are applying for a fellowship, upload your essay to the Attachments section of the online application.
-If you submit a fellowship essay, you must also complete the Financial Aid section of the online application in its entirety.
+If you are applying for one of these fellowships, upload your essay to the Attachments section of this application.
+If you submit a fellowship essay, you must also complete the Financial Aid section of this application in its entirety.
 Only successful applicants will be notified.

 - Transcripts and Diplomas

-We strongly prefer but do not require the International Transcript Authentication and Evaluation Service in addition to the basic CAS service; it is up to you whether you select the evaluation service.
+We strongly prefer, but do not require, the International Transcript Authentication and Evaluation Service in addition to the basic CAS service.

 - Statement of Rank

 If your official transcripts for your first law degree do not include your class rank, you must include a separate statement of rank issued by your University.
 If your University does not provide official class rankings, you must include a statement from your University that students are not provided with an official class rank upon graduation.
 Either statement should be sent to LSAC and included in your official CAS report.
 If your school refuses to issue a statement that they do not rank candidates, please email [email protected] with a copy of your CV/résumé prior to submitting your application.

 - Letters of Recommendation

 We require two original letters of recommendation from your law school professors, employers, supervisors, or other persons qualified to appraise your academic potential for graduate legal studies.
 One letter should come from a law school professor and one letter should come from a work supervisor.
 Letters from family, friends, and prominent persons who have not taught you or supervised your work are not helpful; letters from family members and personal/friend references are not permitted.